dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Resolution:**

-1. Confirm that the user has been assigned an appropriate license for the version of the Intune service that you are using.
+1. Confirm that the user has been assigned an appropriate license for the version of the Intune service that you're using.

 2. Confirm that the device isn't already enrolled with another MDM provider.